Grocery Shopping Hacks: How to Save Money on Groceries in 2025

 Here at Savvy, all featured products are thoughtfully handpicked by our section editors.
 When you purchase something from our links, we may earn an affiliate commission.
 One last note — any items listed below are in-stock with accurate pricing as of time of publication.

-If you sat back and analyzed your grocery expenses for a month, you’d notice that you’re spending big bucks at supermarkets.
-For most American households, food is a huge expense.
-In fact, an average family spends more than 10% of their income on food, with a monthly average of $372 spent on food consumed at home and $228 spent monthly at restaurants, food trucks, takeout, deliveries, and vending machines.
+It shouldn’t take more than a passing glance at your latest grocery receipt to realize that Americans are spending big bucks at supermarkets.
+For most households across the nation, food is a huge expense.
+In fact, an average family spends as much as 32% of their after-tax income on food, including food eaten at home, dining out at restaurants, or ordering takeout.
 That’s a huge chunk out of your paycheck when you consider the yearly total.

 Eating nutritious, tasty food doesn’t need to come at a price, though.
-Shopping for groceries, if done wisely, can save you a considerable amount.
-It doesn’t mean that you need to change your lifestyle or penny-pinch; it just means that you need to take care of some things before you go to the grocery store, while you’re shopping, and when you’re back.
+Shopping for groceries, if done wisely, can save you a considerable amount without changing your lifestyle or penny-pinching every meal.
 These money-saving tricks will cut down your grocery bills without compromising the quality of meals at home.

 Kroger